Ufidtech/onboardx-gemma/README.md

 ## How Gemma 4 is used

-Gemma 4 helps:
+Gemma 4 is core to the app.

+It helps OnboardX:
-- infer the user’s learning track
+- infer the user’s learning track from natural language
 - infer beginner or intermediate level
-- recognize contributor intent when the user wants to help others
+- recognize when a user wants to mentor or contribute
 - decide when to call `check_mentor_capacity`
-- compose grounded responses based on live backend data
+- compose grounded responses using live backend data
+- maintain continuity across follow-up messages

-The backend ensures:
+The backend ensures that:
 - mentors are not invented
-- seats are updated correctly
+- seats are checked live
-- follow-up messages reuse session context
+- session context is reused
-- intent is stored in the session and returned to the UI
+- track pivots are handled safely
 - model output is cleaned for the plain-text UI

 ---